FAQ - New Procedures

 What about inmates, will they experience repercussions for introducing contraband into a state correctional facility?

-Inmates who are in possession of or test positive for drugs will receive a 6-month visit suspension for the first offense, a 12-month visit suspension for the second offense, and an indefinite-to-life visit suspension for the third offense.
+Inmates who are in possession of or test positive for drugs will be prohibited from having contact visits for a 6-month period for the first offense, a 12-month period for the second offense, and an indefinite-to-life for the third offense.
 Suspensions do not include visits from attorneys or Official Visitors.

 What are Official Visitors?